izaanz/habit_tracker/README.md

 # Usage

-**Important**: You can chosse to keep or remove the **main.db** file as it contains the following pre-defined habits: Coding, Workout, Grocery, Piano, and Hiking. <br>
+**Important**: You can choose to keep or remove the **main.db** file as it contains the following pre-defined habits: Coding, Workout, Grocery, Piano, and Hiking. <br>

 ## Add/Remove Habit OR Category
 #### 1. Adding a habit